 A Friend in Cold and Flu Season

+So, does vitamin D help prevent colds?
 A study out of Queen Mary University has put together some pretty strong evidence that supplementing vitamin D could provide protection against acute respiratory infections, colds and the flu included.
 Researchers studied raw data from 11,000 participants around the world and came to the conclusion that vitamin D boosts levels of anti-microbial peptides, which function like natural antibiotics, a connection which could also explain the correlation between vitamin D and protection against asthma attacks.

 An Aid in Aging

 Muscle performance isn’t a concern for athletes only.
 Falls in elderly populations are a direct result of the deterioration in muscle that comes with age.
-For cancer patients, this presents a double risk, and vitamin D might be able to help.

 Researchers from MD Anderson Cancer Center in Houston examined patients over age 65 who were receiving active cancer care for urologic, breast, gynecologic, lung, or gastrointestinal cancers.
 These patients were more likely to experience osteoporosis, frailty, and vitamin D insufficiency which in turn increased the likelihood of injurious falls.
+Its anti-aging properties are now considered to be one of the most essential roles of vitamin D among its other benefits.

-A Foundation of a Healthy Heart and a Happy Gut
+A Foundation of a Healthy Heart and a Happy Gut - Vitamin D and Heart Health

 Data from 13,039 participants in the Atherosclerosis Risk in Communities study revealed a correlation between vitamin D deficiency, 25(OH)D levels and lower levels of HDL-cholesterol (the “good” cholesterol) over time.